Use and service

 Form (PDF, 65 KB)

-When you wish to read books or other media from the stacks of the Bayerische Staatsbibliothek in the Reading Room for Manuscripts and Rare Books or another one of the reading rooms, you need a reader pass.
-Please note that an extra reader pass is required for using the Reading Room for Manuscripts and Rare Books, which is issued directly by the specialised department in charge.
+When you wish to read books or other media from the stacks of the Bayerische Staatsbibliothek in the Reading Room for Manuscripts and Rare Books or another one of the reading rooms, you need a library card.
+Please note that an extra library card is required for using the Reading Room for Manuscripts and Rare Books, which is issued directly by the specialised department in charge.

 Publications on codicology, about Bavarian and German history and on literature in various European, Oriental and Asian languages, etc. can also be present in the reference libraries of the other reading rooms.